dergigi/dergigi.github.io/bitcoin/resources.md

 [ba]: https://twitter.com/bennd77

 ### Podcast episodes

+Some "evergreen" episodes were recorded in the last couple of years.
+Again, this is a personal selection so it is biased towards certain guests and topics.
+If there is an episode missing that you consider to be one of the best, feel free to [reach out to me][contact] and shill me said episode.

+[contact]: {{ '/contact' | absolute_url }}

 - 🎧 [BitcoinTina on why he is bullish on Bitcoin][tftc55] TFTC #55 hosted by Marty Bent
 - 🎧 [Misir Mahmudov on the Scarcity of Time & Bitcoin][tftc60] TFTC #60 hosted by Marty Bent